-Reclaim your space by taking these 4 distinct steps.
+Reclaim your space by taking these four distinct steps.

 We all know the experience of walking into a space and feeling completely at ease in it.
 The colors are in line with what makes us feel relaxed, perhaps the style suits our aesthetic.
 Beyond that, we recognize these spaces because they allow us to breathe.

-Clodagh, an Irish born designer, believes in “Life-Enhancing Minimalism”, where removing any extraneous clutter from our space allows us to actually “reclaim our space” and in doing so, reclaim our lives.
-She was an early adopter of feng shui, and her beautiful new book Life Enhancing Design offers insight into how to create a space that enhances vitality.
+The Irish-born designer Clodagh believes in “life-enhancing minimalism,” where removing any extraneous clutter from our space allows us to actually reclaim our space and, in doing so, reclaim our lives.
+She was an early adopter of feng shui, and her beautiful book, Life Enhancing Design, offers insight into how to create a space that enhances vitality.
 She suggests going through four distinct phases before beginning to design any space:

 - Contemplate.
 Come to terms with your current experience of the space.
 “Try to identify sites of pleasure and those that cause frustration and irritation.”
 When you have a fuller understanding of your current experience, you can explore the realm of possibilities for your space.

 - Cleanse.
 Bring your space back to a “clean slate.”
 Remove everything from the room so that you can feel what it is in and of itself.
 Clodagh writes “emptiness lets a room or a space grow and allows you to grow in it.”
 She believes there is a luxury in space that cannot be overlooked.

 - Clarify.
 Become clear on what you want from the space.
 Recognize if you are stuck in the past in relationship to it, or if you need to revisit your vision for the space and how you want it to feel.